Xoffio/astrofile/README.md

 nvim
 ```

+## How to modify this setup

+- If you need to add custom mappins, you do that in `./lua/plugins/astrocore.lua` You can read [this](https://docs.astronvim.com/recipes/mappings/#add-custom-mappings)
+- If you want to add a new plugin, add it under `./lua/plugins/` You can refer to `./lua/plugins/tabnine.lua`

 Once all packages have been installed, close NVIM with `:wq` re-open it `nvim` and start `:Mason` just to make sure
 everything installed successfully.